Implementation and Learning of Quantum Hidden Markov Models: Learning Quantum Hidden Markov Models

 \subsubsection{Precision of a Hypothesis}

-A standard measure of the quality of a hypothesis $Q$ defining language $L^Q$ is its distance to the learning target $L$.
-Let's assume that the distributions $D^L$ are defined by an unknown target model.
-The divergence between the target and the hypothesis for any sequence ${\mathbf{a} \in \Sigma^*}$ can be defined as the divergence in probabilities assigned to ${\mathbf{a}}$ by the target and the hypothesis(\ref{eqn:seq_probability}):
+A standard measure of the quality of a generative hypothesis $Q$ defining language $L^Q$ is its variational distance to the target distributions $D^L$(\ref{eqn:stochstic language distribution_0}).
+Let's assume that the distributions $D^L$ are defined by an unknown target QHMM model.
+The divergence between the target and the hypothesis for any sequence ${\mathbf{a} \in \Sigma^*}$ can be defined as the divergence in probabilities assigned to the sequence ${\mathbf{a}}$ by the target and the hypothesis(\ref{eqn:seq_probability}):

 where $\mathcal{T}^{L}=\{ T_{a}^L \}_{a \in \Sigma}$ and $\mathcal{T}^{Q}=\{ T_{a}^Q \}_{a \in \Sigma}$ are the quantum operations of the target model and the hypothesis and we assume a fixed initial state $\rho_0$.
 The quantum states $\rho_{\mathbf{a}}^{L} = T_{\mathbf{a}}^{L}\rho_0$ and $\rho_{\mathbf{a}}^{Q}=T_{\mathbf{a}}^{Q}\rho_0$ represent the sequence generation paths under the target and the hypothesis models.
 The usual measurable distance between two quantum states is the \textit{trace norm} ${\lVert \rho_{\mathbf{a}}^L - \rho_{\mathbf{a}}^Q \rVert_1 = \operatorname{tr}{\bigl{|} \rho_{\mathbf{a}}^L - \rho_{\mathbf{a}}^Q \bigr{|}}}$.
 In the context of learning a QHMM, it is not feasible to directly measure the trace norm because the target model is generally unknown or may not even exist.
 The introduced divergence $\delta^{LQ}$ can be estimated empirically and is dominated by the theoretical trace norm: